Differentially-Private Multi-Tier Federated Learning: Introduction

+In this work, we are interested in examining and improving the privacy-utility tradeoff for DP infusion over \textit{Multi-tier FL} (MFL) systems, where multiple layers of fog network nodes (e.g., edge servers) separate edge devices from the cloud server, and conduct intermediate model aggregations~\cite{lin2021timescale,chandrasekaran2022HDP}.
+These nodes offer additional flexibility into where and how DP noise injection occurs, but challenge our understanding of how DP impacts performance in MFL.
+Motivated by this, we investigate the following question:

-The introduction of DP into FL has mainly followed two paradigms: (i) central DP (CDP), involving noise addition at the main server~\cite{kon2017federated,Xiong2022CDP}, and (ii) local DP (LDP), which adds noise at each edge device~\cite{Poor2020LDP,Zhao2021LDP,Shen2022imp,Zhao2021LDP}.
+\textbf{Related Works}: The introduction of DP into FL has traditionally followed two paradigms: (i) central DP (CDP), involving noise addition at the main server~\cite{kon2017federated,Xiong2022CDP}, and (ii) local DP (LDP), which adds noise at each edge device~\cite{Zhao2021LDP,Shen2022imp,mobi2023Qiao,Liu2023mobi}.
 CDP generally leads to a more accurate final model, but it hinges on the trustworthiness of the main server.
 Conversely, LDP forgoes this trust requirement but requires a higher level of noise addition at each device to compensate~\cite{naseri2022local}.

-Oftentimes, the network system implementing FL will be hierarchical, i.e., with one or more layers of fog computing elements separating the edge devices from the cloud server.
-Based on this, more recently, a third paradigm called hierarchical DP (HDP) has been introduced~\cite{chandrasekaran2022HDP}.
-HDP assumes that certain ``super-nodes" present within a hierarchy of computing nodes (e.g., edge servers, intermediate routers, etc.) can be trusted~\cite{Liu2016edge} even if the main server cannot.
-These super-nodes are entrusted with the task of adding calibrated DP noise to the aggregated models prior to transmission.
-Instead of injecting noise uniformly, HDP enables the tailoring of noise addition to the varying levels of trust within the system.
+More recently, a new paradigm called hierarchical DP (HDP) has been introduced~\cite{chandrasekaran2022HDP}.
+While focusing on a three-layer network scenario, HDP assumes that certain nodes present within the network can be trusted even if the main server cannot.
+These nodes are entrusted with the task of adding calibrated DP noise to the aggregated models.
+Instead of injecting noise uniformly, HDP enables tailoring noise addition to varying levels of trust within the system, highlighting an opportunity for privacy amplification at the ``super-node" level. there remains a significant gap in studies that delve into Hierarchical DP (HDP) or explore the convergence behavior in these systems, particularly those featuring hierarchical structures.

-There have been a few research efforts dedicated to integrating DP techniques into hierarchical FL~\cite{Shi2021HDP,chandrasekaran2022HDP,Wainakh2020HLDP,Zhou2023HDL}.
-Both Shi et al.~\cite{Shi2021HDP} and Zhou~\cite{Zhou2023HDL} adapted the LDP strategy to the hierarchical FL structure, utilizing moment accounting to obtain strict privacy guarantees across the system.
-Wainakh et al.~\cite{Wainakh2020HLDP} explored the advantages of flexible decentralized control over the training process in hierarchical FL and examined its implications on participant privacy.
-Chandrasekaran et al.~\cite{chandrasekaran2022HDP} introduced the concept of HDP, highlighting an opportunity for privacy amplification compared with LDP due to properties of DP noise injected at the ``super-node" level.

-Despite these preliminary efforts, \textit{none have yet attempted to rigorously characterize the convergence behavior of DP-infused hierarchical FL}.
-Such efforts are a crucial part of FL development in general, as they clarify the evolution of models throughout the system and the rate at which satisfactory accuracy can be achieved~\cite{frank2020delay,hosseinalipour2020multi}.
-In the case of HDP specifically, a formal convergence analysis will offer more precise guidance on parameter selection and the requisite noise injection for achieving a desired privacy-performance balance.